DeltaProducts/OpenHardwareAPIs/README.md

 These APIs are written in python implemented by using ctypes to interface with C Language APIs provided by ONLP libraries.

 ## Code Example
-The following code is to redefine the C structures in the library onlp to python.
+Following code is to redefine the “C” structures, in ONLP library, to python
 ```
    class onlp_fan_mode_e:
            ONLP_FAN_MODE_OFF = 1